-But what about when you finally bring your baby home?
+But are you really prepared for what will happen when you bring your baby home?

-Parenting books are time consuming and Google is a glut of information from which one must decipher the flecks of gold from the hectares of ahem… poo.
-So here is some hand-me-down advice on what to do in the final days before you head to the hospital to have your baby.
+There are some things you can do and think about now, rather than Google in a panic later.
+Google is a glut of information from which one must decipher the flecks of gold from the hectares of ahem… poo.
+So here is some hand-me-down advice on what to do in the final days before you have your baby.

 Seriously, a good night’s sleep should be your top priority in the late stages of pregnancy; aim for at least eight hours.
 While your metabolism slows down at night, junior, of course, is going five rounds.